operezcham90/evo-sbox/README.md

 ## 🧬 Mutation Operator

 A new S-Box can be obtained from a base S-Box using circular shift operations.
-These mutation operator preserves bijectivity.
+This mutation operator preserves bijectivity.

 $g(x) = f((x + c) \mod 256)$